Mar Casa: Handover Date & Completion Status

 Deyaar · Madinat Dubai Almelaheyah · 585 units — tracked live against the DLD project registry.

-Registry readings
+Registry readings over time

 - 2 Jul 2026 48% · exp.
 Oct 2026